microsoft/msticpy/docs/source/data_analysis/PivotFunctions.rst

     from msticpy.datamodel import txt_df_magic

-Here, we paste in the text into a cell, add the cell magic at the top of the cell with parameters telling it that the first row is a head row and that we want it to create a named pandas DataFrame in the notebook global namespace.
+Here, we paste in the text into a cell, add the cell magic ``%%txt2df`` at the top of the cell with parameters telling it that the first row is a head row and that we want it to create a named pandas DataFrame in the notebook global namespace.
 (This just means that when you execute this cell it will create a DataFrame variable named "ip_df1" that you can use in subsequent cells).

+Use ``%%txt2df --help`` to see the supported usage.

 .. code:: ipython3